nebularthm/WatchOSProjectSummer2020/README.md

 4. Fill out the title, speed, date, and address of the event then hit save
 5. Tap the new event in the tableView to display the detailView on the Watch
 6. Alternatively, tap the upcoming events button on the Watch to pull up the detail view of most urgent event
-7. Swipe on the event in the table to either edit or delete it
+7. Swipe on the event in the table to either edit, delete, or repeat it.
+Repeating event causes it to reoccur 7 days from that event
-8.
+8. When a notification comes, a user can tap on the "Remind me in 30 secs" action on that notification to recieve a duplicate notification in 30 seconds.
+That duplicated notification can be repeated any number of times

 * Use Warnings
 * Current location for events is based on the current location when an event was entered